 setenforce 0temporarily and see if it improves the situation for certain metrics.

 - Some VPS providers use hardened Linux kernels that may restrict non-root users from accessing /proc and /sys.
 Metrics describing system and NGINX disk I/O are usually affected.
-There is no easy workaround except for allowing the agent to run as
+There is no easy workaround except for allowing NGINX Amplify Agent to run as

 root.
 Sometimes fixing permissions for /proc and /sys/block may work.